src-bin/substrate-docs/www/src-bin.com/substrate/manual/adding-domains-environments-qualities.md

 Environments primarily create separation amongst themselves at the network level.
 Thus environments are created by `substrate-bootstrap-network-account`.
 To create a new one (or two), simply respond as follows to its prompts:

-1. Run `substrate-bootstrap-network-account`
+1. Run `substrate-bootstrap-network-account -fully-interactive`
-2. Answer "no" when asked if your list of environments is correct
+2. Answer &ldquo;no&rdquo; when asked if your list of environments is correct
 3. Add your new one in the text editor that was opened for you, paying attention to the order you want your environments presented
 4. Save and exit the text editor
 5. Optionally, do the same with with qualities
-6. Answer "no" when asked if the valid environment and quality pairs are correct
+6. Answer &ldquo;no&rdquo; when asked if the valid environment and quality pairs are correct
-7. Then answer "yes" and "no" accordingly to allow whatever new combinations of environment and quality you want and continue to disallow the rest
+7. Then answer &ldquo;yes&rdquo; and &ldquo;no&rdquo; accordingly to allow whatever new combinations of environment and quality you want and continue to disallow the rest
 8. Unfortunately, if your changes cause sufficiently many VPCs to be created, the tools will open support cases on your behalf to have service quotas for VPCs and related resources raised
     - If AWS gives you a hard time it is likely because they don't want to give you additional Elastic IPs; tell them you're trying to create VPCs to share to all your AWS accounts with three private subnets and zonal NAT Gateways and they'll hopefully let you get on with your life but if they don't, feel free to escalate to Source & Binary
     - These support cases sometimes take hours or even days to be resolved
     - If the tool exits or is interrupted it may simply be re-run
-    - You can say "no" to applying Terraform changes in certain root modules so as to e.g. avoid actually instantiating your network in some regions that you want to keep around only as cold standbys
+    - You can use `-no-apply` to pick and choose which Terraform changes you apply so as to e.g. avoid actually instantiating your network in some regions that you want to keep around only as cold standbys
 9. When `substrate-bootstrap-network-account` exits successfully, your new environment is ready for use

 ## Adding a quality